drparks71w/CivilPy/README.md

 # Developing CivilPy

-To install the development environment, instead of just the barebones base package, you can run the following once setting up your virtual environment:
+To install the development environment, instead of just the bare-bones base package, you can run the following once setting up your virtual environment:

 ```bash